SOCIAL STUDIES DEPARTMENT OFFERINGS

 American Legal System will open with an overview of the American Judicial System.
 It will emphasize the Sources of law, Concept of Federalism, the Constitution, the Organization of the American Court system and the Supreme Court and the many landmark decisions that impact our society.

 This course is designed to be the third course in the Law Pathway in the BASD.
 This class will explore the interaction of law and law enforcement with social policy, media, identity, and social mobilization.
-Students will explore criminal justice institutions and practices in social context.
+Students will explore criminal justice institutions and practices in social context with a specific anti-racism lens.
 Students will answer, “How should culture influence law and law enforcement and vice versa?”
-Topics covered in this course include: Youth, Justice, and Culture; Punishment, Culture, and Society; Human Rights and Technology; Psychology, Psychology of Diversity, & the Law
+Topics covered in this course include: Youth, Justice, and Culture; Punishment, Culture, and Society; Human Rights and Technology; Anti-Racism, Psychology of Diversity, & the Law.

 ENGLISH DEPARTMENT OFFERINGS